Common Position on Risk Management

 Not all, in fact most, projects fail to effectively manage risks.
 The default position is to record risks but not to actively manage them.
-Even projects that have well established governance practices and are actively managing risks can fall into a state of confusion over correctly documenting and managing both risks and issues.
+Even projects that have well established governance practices and are actively managing risks can fail.
+Falling into a state of confusion over correctly documenting and managing both risks and issues.
 For example, there are circumstances where issues may also have further risk and more significant impact at some future point.

 - Appropriate and agreed risk ownership (mitigation actions may or may not be appropriate to be undertaken by overall risk owner)

 - Ongoing and regular reviews of the risks analysing progress and any new scoring of risk level

 - Escalation of high level risks or movement into the issues log if the risk has actually matured.